zaidimurtaza/Function-Performance/README.md

 ![Main Dashboard](./images/dashboard.jpg)

 ---

+## 🔥 **Features**

+- 🔄 **Support for Multiple Languages**: Run code in Python, JavaScript, and more.
+- ⚡ **Real-Time Performance Analysis**: View execution times and other performance metrics instantly.
+- ✨ **Interactive Code Editor**: Modify code on the fly and see results in real-time.
+- 💡 **User-Friendly Interface**: Clean, modern interface for an enjoyable user experience.

 ### 2. **Mobile View**
 The interactive code editor where you can input code and run it instantly and Get the Output as a Graph.